What happens in an eye examination?

 After the eye examination

-You will also be able to discuss the best form of vision correction to suit your individual lifestyle and visual needs.
+You will also be able to discuss the best form of vision correction to suit your individual lifestyle and visual needs with either your optometrist or dispensing optician.

 If you need medical treatment for an eye condition you may be referred to your doctor or hospital.